Below are frequently asked questions for planning your panel.

 Forfeited registration fees will automatically transfer to the Baxter Travel Grant Fund.
 The Baxter Travel Grants provide partial travel reimbursement to advance graduated students who are members of the ASA and will travel to the convention in order to appear on the Annual Meeting program.

 The ASA reminds participants of their professional and ethical obligation to appear in person at their session at the annual meeting.
 No-shows are conspicuous in their absence.
 They inconvenience the chair and fellow presenters, as well as those attending their session.
-The American Studies Association defines a no-show as someone on the program who is not physically present at her/his session at the annual meeting and who (1) has not notified the ASA in advance that s/he cannot attend the meeting by October 8, 2018, and/or (2) has not submitted a presentation to be read by the chair or another person at the meeting by October 8, 2018.
+The American Studies Association defines a no-show as a scheduled participant who is not physically present at their session at the annual meeting and who has not notified the ASA in advance that they cannot attend the meeting by October 8, 2018.
 We recognize that illness and other unforeseen circumstances can prohibit attendance without notice, and we ask that scheduled participants in such situations notify us as soon as possible to ensure their eligibility for future meeting appearances.
 No-shows will not be considered for the following year's program.
-If you notify ASA in advance and submit a presentation to be made by someone else at their session, you will not be penalized.
-You are responsible for finding your own alternative presenter.
+If you notify ASA in advance, you will not be penalized.

 We also invite you to read more on hosting a good panel in our Guidelines for the Program.